News release provided by the National Institute on Drug Abuse and modified to include University of Florida-specific information.

 The ABCD Study, like many other research projects, is adapting to the restrictions necessary to address COVID-19.
 Scientists will conduct virtual assessments as long as needed so that valuable data will not be lost, and participant health and safety will be ensured.
 It is crucial that researchers stay in contact with ABCD families throughout this period and resume comprehensive data collection when it is over to understand the factors that influence long-term developmental trajectories.

 Information about the ABCD Study and the study sites can be found online.
 The ABCD Study was initiated by the Collaborative Research on Addiction at NIH (CRAN), a consortium of institutes that include a focus on addiction research.
-CRAN comprises NIDA, the National and the National Cancer Institute.
+CRAN comprises NIDA, the National Institute on Alcohol Abuse and Alcoholism and the National Cancer Institute.
 Other NIH collaborators in this project are the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the National Institute of Mental Health, the National Institute on Minority Health and Health Disparities, the National Institute of Neurological Disorders and Stroke; the National Heart, Lung, and Blood Institute, the NIH Office of Behavioral and Social Sciences Research, the NIH Office of Research on Women’s Health, and the Division of Adolescent and School Health at the Centers for Disease Control and Prevention (CDC), with additional partnerships with the National Institute of Justice, the CDC Division of Violence Prevention, the National Science Foundation, and the National Endowment for the Arts.